Icnneto/scrape_x/README.md

 ### Future Implementations

 - Use rotating proxies to bypass rate limits
+- Run 24/7 via cronjob or background worker (Docker, cloud function or Render)
+- Create an API (websocket) for communication between database and front-end
 - Create a dashboard to visualize real time data
-- Run 24/7 via cronjob or background worker (Docker, cloud function or Render)